diegorad/MiniLab_3_Notify/README.md

 # MiniLab 3 Notify (parameter's values)
 Improved Ableton MIDI remote script for the Arturia MiniLab 3 controller.

 The provided "DAW" mode in the MiniLab 3 configures its encoders as abolute knobs.
 The issue is that when changing parameters using these encoders, the parameter value *jumps* to the current absolute value of the knob, which is far from ideal.
 Here I provide a custom MIDI remote script which fixes this issue.
-With this script Ableton notifies the Minilab 3 the parameter values of the currently selected device and the MiniLab 3 re-alings the encoders to these values, in other words, propper encoder behavior.
+With this script Ableton notifies the Minilab 3 the parameter values of the currently selected device and the MiniLab 3 re-alings the encoders to these values.
+In other words, propper encoder behavior.

 Installation
 ------------